The "D.C. Madam" Outrage

 A rationale for the prosecution that can be ruled out is that this is just a shot across the bow of the thriving prostitution industry in Washington, a shot that is designed to scare them all straight.
 If that were the case, there wouldn't be such complete silence about the very existence of all those other, much more blatant, and likely larger "escort services."
 And they're not about to shut down an industry that's so important to the local economy, not to mention what it does for the powerful, lucky few.

-Was Deborah Jean's mistake that she tried to run her business from a continent away in California, and therefore couldn't be on the spot to grease the right palms when they needed greasing?
+Was Deborah Jeane's mistake that she tried to run her business from a continent away in California, and therefore couldn't be on the spot to grease the right palms when they needed greasing?
 But if that is the case, why did they let her do it for 13 years?

 Maybe it was like one of those big drug busts south of the border (or north of the border, for that matter).
 Perhaps more powerful competitors are using their influence with their friends and protectors in government to get rid of a nettlesome rival.
 But it doesn't sound like her operation was big enough to have been particularly bothersome to the industry kingpins (or queenpins, as it were).
 I have not been a close observer of such things, but I would guess that Pamela Martin and Associates was never flush enough to spring for one of the larger advertisements in the Yellow Book.

 So where does that leave us?
-A cynical friend speculates that Deborah Jean must have run afoul of some particularly powerful and vicious federal government official in the normal course of her business.
-This official/customer, given his bent toward the sadistic, wanted one of Deborah Jean's girls to do something that she was flatly unwilling to do, perhaps worse than what Governor Eliot Spitzer is alleged to have asked of and received from his comely and costly lady of the night.
-Full of his importance, the customer appealed to the madam, and Deborah Jean put her foot squarely down on the side of the service provider.
+A cynical friend speculates that Deborah Jeane must have run afoul of some particularly powerful and vicious federal government official in the normal course of her business.
+This official/customer, given his bent toward the sadistic, wanted one of Deborah Jeane's girls to do something that she was flatly unwilling to do, perhaps worse than what Governor Eliot Spitzer is alleged to have asked of and received from his comely and costly lady of the night.
+Full of his importance, the customer appealed to the madam, and Deborah Jeane put her foot squarely down on the side of the service provider.
 What we are witnessing, then, is nothing more than a demonstration of that powerful person's fit of pique over the madam's effrontery.

 Has it really come to this?
 I know it seems that some of our current high officials take an almost perverse pleasure in visiting a variety of barbarities upon various people who have fallen into their clutches, but are we really witnessing the transformation of America into something resembling the worst of the ancient despotisms or modern third world dictatorships?
 Surely we have not become, in effect, Caligula's Rome or Idi Amin's Uganda, have we?